Scottish Cycling: History

-Governance
+Responsibilities

-Board & Operational Responsibilities
+Board and governance responsibilities

-The Board’s primary responsibility is to lead the strategic direction and policy of the organisation.
+The board's primary responsibility is to lead the strategic direction and policy of the organisation.
 It is also responsible for reviewing the progress being made towards the strategic aims.
 The organisation operates on a day-to-day basis through employed staff and a number of sub-committees or individual appointments.
-Matters of policy and strategic direction, together with matters specifically referred to within the rules, are reserved for the Board; other matters are delegated to operational levels.
-On a day-to-day basis, the Chief Executive is responsible for all aspects of the organisation and for ensuring the effective delivery of the organisation’s corporate strategy.
-The current Chief Executive is Craig Burn.
+Matters of policy and strategic direction, together with matters specifically referred to within the rules, are reserved for the board; other matters are delegated to operational levels.
+On a day-to-day basis, the chief executive is responsible for all aspects of the organisation and for ensuring the effective delivery of the organisation’s corporate strategy.
+The current chief executive is Nick Rennie.

 Membership

 Scottish Cycling is a membership organisation and has seen a steady growth in membership over the last few years as cycling continues to grow in popularity.
 It measures its membership numbers by those who take out a British Cycling membership & live in Scotland.
 Scottish Cycling campaigns on behalf of all cyclists and has a comprehensive benefits package, local clubs (172) provide additional support for members, organising many activities and promoting many of the 600 plus events.